IDB president offers Pakistan second phase of MPS

 ISLAMABAD: The visiting President of Islamic Development Bank (IDB), Dr Bandar MH Hajjar, on Thursday offered Pakistan to devise second phase of Membership Partnership Strategy (MPS) for helping Islamabad to develop its expertise in areas of textile and blue economy to become part of global value chains.

 The size of the upcoming funding of the IDB, he said, would be decided in consultation with the government on the basis of its exact requirement.
-Pakistan had obtained $3.7 billion through first phase of $3.7 billion of MPS from2015 to 17.
-So Islamabad is expecting that IDB can provide multibillion dollar project financing in the second phase of MPS over next three years and it is going to play a critical role for meeting financing requirement under possible three-year bailout package from the IMF.
+Pakistan had obtained $3.7 billion through first phase of $3.7 billion of MPS from 2015 to 17.
+So Islamabad is expecting that IDB can provide multibillion dollar project financing in the second phase of MPS over next three years and its going to play critical role for meeting financing requirement under possible three year bailout package from the IMF.

 He said that Pakistan made two request for future project financing requirements, however, IDB decided to put in place second phase of Membership Partnership Strategy in order to help the country for developing value chains in its areas of strength.
 He said that when he came here he inquired about the area of competitive advantage in case of Pakistan then he was informed that textile was the area of strength for Pakistan’s economy.
 He said that the IDB could help Islamabad to develop its blue economy as Maritime sectors possessed potential of 2.5 trillion dollars as this one sector could create 350 million or 12 percent of global job market.
 He said that the members’ countries of IDB located on coastal areas so IDB could help to boost sea food and other maritime sectors.
 He said that the Bank hired a consultant to conduct study to ascertain real potential in this regard.